bleeding following previous coolant drain down.

 So done by applying vacuum.
 Pressure not proved currently.

-a vacuum equipment is not availiable.
-So see the following instructions
+is not availiable.
+So see the following instructions for DIY filling

 The MGF has a difficult procedure